← All workflows

 What types of legal articles can CaseMark summarize?

-CaseMark handles all major types of legal scholarship including doctrinal, empirical, policy, comparative, and theoretical articles.
-Whether it's a law review article, journal publication, or working paper, the AI adapts its analysis to the article's methodology and structure.
+CaseMark handles all major categories of legal scholarship including doctrinal, empirical, policy, comparative, and theoretical articles.
+Whether it's a law review article, journal publication, or working paper, the AI adapts its analysis to the article type.

 Can I use this for building literature reviews?